nasa/ow_simulator/ow_regolith/README.md

 transferred to the joints of the arm, but the magnitude of the force itself is not necessarily realistic to what a digging scoop may experience.
 Keep this in mind when using this plug-in for any study that records forces on the arm.
-- This node will not work properly if the user calls the ROS Service versions of arm operations, instead of their action counterparts.
-The ROS Service arm operations are deprecated in this simulator, and should be avoided anyway.
+- ROS services arm activities are not supported by this node, and it will not work properly if the user calls either the dig linear, dig circular, or delivery ROS service.
 - While sample is in the scoop you may see the following error flood the console
 ```ODE Message 3: LCP internal error, s <= 0 (s=0.0000e+00)```
 We're still looking into how to avoid or suppress this message.
 For now it just